BingoKingo/amll-web/README.md

 ### Input Methods

-1. **Local File Upload （Horizonal Layout）**
+1. **Local File Upload**
    - Audio File:
    - - Click (first time) or right click or long press (3s) the play button to select
    - - Drag and drop to the cover to select
    - Lyrics File:
    - - Right click or long press (3s) the fullscreen button to select
    - - Drag and drop to the right lyric player area to select
-   - Cover Image (optional): Click or drag and drop the cover to select
+   - Cover Image (optional): Click (first time) or right click or long press (3s) drag and drop the cover to select
-   - Artist: Click to edit
+   - Artist: Click (first time) or right click or long press (3s) to edit
-   - Title: Click to edit
+   - Title: Click (first time) or right click or long press (3s) to edit

-   All the above options can be accessed by clicking on the song information in the vertical layout to enter the control panel for initialization.
+   All the above options can be accessed by clicking on the song information to enter the control panel for initialization.

 2. **URL Parameters (API)**